Kuanhao-Chao/splam/docs/source/content/alignment_evaluation.rst

 .. code-block:: bash

     splam clean -P -o tmp_out -@ 5

+**Output:** :code:`cleaned.bam`

+The output file of this step is a sorted Splam-cleaned BAM file.
+You can replace the original BAM file with this cleaned BAM file to do the transcript assembly, quantification, and all other downstream analyses!

-.. admonition:: Splam score threshold suggestion.
+.. admonition:: Splam score threshold suggestion
     :class: important

     For cleaning up BAM alignment files, we advise using a more lenient **score threshold of 0.1**.
-Note that Splam is a decisive model and performs quite consistently across a wide range of thresholds, so a score threshold between 0.1 to 0.9 would work well.
+That being said, Splam is a decisive model and performs quite consistently across a wide range of thresholds, so a score threshold between 0.1 to 0.9 would work well.

-* **Output**

-The output file of this step is a sorted Splam-cleaned BAM file.
-You can replace the original BAM file with this cleaned BAM file to do the transcript assembly, quantification, and all other downstream analyses!

 .. admonition::  Here are some **optional arguments**:
     :class: note